HRTCloudDemo/HRTCloudDemo.github.io/_labs/005-tone-analyzer.markdown

 - Rename `.env.sample` to `.env`

   On Windows you cannot do this in the Explorer.
-Instead, you can use the `rename` command in a Command Window change the name of the file).
+  Instead, you can use the `rename` command in a Command Window change the name of the file.

 - Edit the `.env` and fill in username, password and url of your instance of the Tone Analyzer service